|site search by freefind||advanced|

 labels can be.
 Village Naturals Body Wash, which sounds wonderfully pure and

 safe, does contain a lot of herbs and essential oils.
 But according to EWG, the

 chemicals in this body wash offer a high concern for biochemical and cellular

 The best non toxic solution to body washes is to STOP using them.
 I never really understood the appeal.
 In addition to all the chemicals in them they make my wash cloth slimy.

 Facial cleansers promise us so many things.
 Using them can reduce pore size, clear up break-outs, soften skin, and the list goes on.
-Unfortunately, they also provide multiple additive exposure sources and synthetic estrogens.
+Unfortunately, they also provide multiple toxic exposure sources and synthetic estrogens.

-In addition to BHT, fragrance, and propylparaben some faces
+In addition to BHT, fragrance, and propylparaben, some faces

 washes contain 2-Bromo-2-nitropropane-1,3-Dil.
 A name that long can’t be good,